sherryduong93/Anime_Recommender/README.md

 <br>This leaves us with 4326 users, and 694 anime.
 This leaves us with 1M reviews.
 <br>The model functions for below KNN/SVD are stored in src/Popular_CollabFilt.py.
 ### KNN Collaborative Filter
 Explored simple KNN & SVD based collaborative filter models, imputing the NaN's with zeros, average per user, and average per rating.
-The exploration of this process can be viewed in Simple_CF.ipynb.
+The exploration of this process can be viewed in Notebooks/Simple_CF.ipynb.
 <br> **Example from KNN: Fill in NaN's with average anime rating:**
 Recommendations for 120 ['Fruits Basket']:
 > - 1: ['Ouran Koukou Host Club'], with distance of 0.373